drublic/uxm-styleguides/notes.md

 		- Goals and feedback.
 - What are Style Guides for developers?
 	- Coding Guidelines / Coding style
+		- Why?
+			- Maintenance
+			- Improve readbility and understanding.
+		- How?
+			- Best practices.
+			- Use resources.
+		- Maybe look at a style guide?

 	* Game
 		* Who builds Websites?